 My serious answer would be that the Initially Thwarted Romance between Jane and Mr Bingley and the Enemies to Lovers Romance between Elizabeth and Mr Darcy speaks to a lot of women.
 “I” like it because it’s a romantic story that shows some real human foibles and it’s some very fine writing.

 I skipped a bunch of questions because they pissed me off.
 I hate social media so wanted to nothing to do with that question.
-I dlsliked the leading question about Irony because I don't like being led down a certain path by somebody else. finally, I don't care two figs for what it might have been originally titled.
-It is called Pride and Prejudice and that' that.
-It's overthinking things for the sake of overthinking to do any more on the title.
+I disliked the leading question about Irony because I don’t like being led down a certain path by somebody else.
+Finally, I don’t care two figs for what it might have been originally titled.
+It is called Pride and Prejudice and that’ that.
+It’s overthinking things for the sake of overthinking to do any more on the title.

 Bookstooge’s General Thoughts: